ProjectLibertyLabs/siwf/README.md

 # Sign-In With Frequency (SIWF)

+Easy setup and validation for Sign-In With Frequency.

 ## Description

 SIWF is an application that facilitates using a selected Polkadot-compatible crypto wallet to perform sign-in and